 Urdhva Dhanurasana ordinarily known as the Wheel Pose is a right backbend yoga pose that promotes flexibility, strength and energy.
 Its name was derived from the Sanskrit words Urdhva upward Dhanur bow and Adana pose symbolizing a bow drawn upward.

 Practicing this pose could offer many real and honorable benefits making it a vital element of yoga routines.
-In this blog we explored how to do Urdhva Dhanurasana its steps, variations, history and fab benefits.
+In this blog, we explored how to do Urdhva Dhanurasana its steps, variations, history and fab benefits.

 Urdhva Dhanurasana History